 Note: “Switched B+” means battery power coming from the Battery’s + terminal that is turned on or off with a switch (you want to be able to turn off the power!).
 “Battery – (ground)” means the connection to the Battery’s negative terminal that is usually grounded to the tender chassis by a battery charging plug.

-A picture is worth a thousand words, so studying Figures 6 and 7 will give you the story of what wiring cuts and re-connections that are needed to convert a Proto-Sound 3.0 steam locomotive to dead-rail.
+A picture is worth a thousand words, so studying Figures 6 and 7 will give you the story of what wiring cuts and re-connections are needed to convert a Proto-Sound 3.0 steam locomotive to dead-rail.

 Other Dead-Rail Conversion Details